rabbitstack/fibratus/README.md

 #### Running Fibratus

 Fibratus is composed of a single binary which can be run from the terminal console.
-For better use experience a more sophisticated terminal emulators like ConEmu or Cmder are recommended.
+For better user experience a more sophisticated terminal emulators like ConEmu or Cmder are recommended.